keliceo/FlatDesign/README.md

 # FlatDesign
 * I will write more flat-design code to help me improve my design level.
-* It forked from some projects of the [RJCodeAdvance](https://github.com/RJCodeAdvance).
+* The project some resources and code reference some projects of the [RJCodeAdvance](https://github.com/RJCodeAdvance).